 There’s sometimes a misconception that working from home means a colleague won’t be trying as hard or will be less motivated, but here at Scriba, the truth is the polar opposite.

 In fact, knowing your employer has the confidence in you to make sensible decisions around your work schedule is empowering and makes personnel feel more valued.

-When comparing a position which includes remote working to one which doesn’t, the attractiveness of the role with the more flexible schedule is undoubtedly more appealing.
+When comparing a position which includes remote working to one which doesn’t, the attractiveness of the role with the more flexible, hybrid schedule is undoubtedly more appealing.